 - Jazz Performance

 - Solo Piano - Non-thesis

 - String Performance

 - Woodwinds Performance and Pedagogy

 Learn more about degree plans on the College of Music's Degrees webpage.

 Each DMA student must satisfy a foreign language requirement, and the one foreign language used to satisfy the requirement must be approved by the student's advisory committee.
-Additional language work is required for voice students.
+Additional language work is required for voice, choral and collaborative piano students.
 The language requirement must be completed before students may take the comprehensive exam.
 Advanced competence in music technology may be approved as an alternative to the foreign language requirement.
 Appropriate courses and projects are prescribed by the college's music technology faculty.
 International students whose native language is not English are exempt from the requirement.